Future technology of mobile phones: What we saw at Mobile World Congress 2018

 Macworld recently reported that device manufacturers are also experimenting with new ways to strengthen the glass used for smartphone screens.
 Some wearable devices already use sapphire glass, and researchers are making significant breakthroughs on self-healing screens and an even more durable material called graphene glass.
-This year’s Mobile World Congress is dedicating an entire exhibition space, called the Graphene Pavilion, to demonstrations and discussions about how this material could transform the mobile industry.
+Mobile World Congress 2018 dedicated an entire exhibition space, called the Graphene Pavilion, to demonstrations and discussions about how this material will transform the mobile industry.

 4. You won’t need to charge your phone as often, and you won’t need a charger

 Battery life on mobile devices has always been a chief complaint among consumers.
 With each new model, manufacturers attempt to improve the battery, but they also add faster processors, which drain more energy.